Renting a Container or Purchasing a Container?

-Dry storage rental prices, as aspposed to Refrigerated or Insulated containers, typically range in "rental costs" from around $75 per month to $295 per month depending on size or door configuration.
+Standard storage rental prices, as opposed to Insulated containers, typically range in "rental costs" from around $75 per month to $295 per month depending on size or door configuration.
 Dry containers are by far the most popular and abundant and therefore the cheapest.
 These dry containers are often available with different door configurations such as double door container rentals and open side container rentals.

 Modified Dry or Insulated containers to be used as modular offices are also very popular and range in storage rental prices from $125-$500 per month depending on the size and options selected.

 You can also expect to pay "delivery / pickup" charges.
 It is very common that the Container Alliance member you find in your area will charge much less for delivery on a rental container as they would if you were purchasing the container and having it delivered to the same location.

 Insurance or damage waiver fees may often apply to your monthly bill as an additon to your monthly rental amount.
 These fees are a great way to extend the partner's insurance benefits to the customer.
 These insurance fees are designed such that you do not have to worry about typically nonsingular damage to your container rental while you have it, graffiti etc. If you see or hear your alliance partner mention insurance fees do not be alarmed or discouraged, these fees save you the hassle of making sure your home or business owners insurance is covering the container you are planing to rent.